primus-labs/Aegis/docs/dev/dialects/FHEDialect.md

 | Operand | Description |
 | :-----: | ----------- |
-| `vector` | lweciphervec or lweciphermat or rlwecipher or lweciphermat
+| `vector` | lweciphervec or lweciphermat or rlwecipher or rlweciphermat

 #### Results: